jhale/fenicsx-pctools/README.rst

        A_splittable = create_splittable_matrix_block(A, a)

 Advanced constructions are supported, including nested field splits (splits within splits).
-See the demos for more details.
+For more details, please explore the demos and the API described in the official documentation that is available at https://rafinex-external-rifle.gitlab.io/fenicsx-pctools/.

 Dependencies
 ============